ZenSoftware/zen/libs/nest-auth/README.md

 ---

 ## ABAC
 [@casl/prisma](https://casl.js.org/v6/en/package/casl-prisma) is used to implement ABAC over the Prisma schema.
 The npm script `gen:api` will generate the typings necessary to define CASL abilities with strict typings.
-There are two source files that centralize the configuration of CASL for the API.
-These are `casl.factory.ts` & `default-fields.ts`.
+There are two source files that centralize the configuration of CASL.
+These are `casl.factory.ts` & `auth-fields.ts`.

 `apps/api/src/app/auth/casl/casl.factory.ts`
 ```ts